yerminal/public/README.md

 # --- snakeSDL2.exe | simple snake program made with SDL2 ---
 The reason why I didn't explain anything in source code is that it's hard to explain.
 ## To run the program properly :
-- Run snakeSDL2.exe with SDL2.dll in the same folder.
+- Run snakeSDL2.exe with SDL2.dll, SDL2_image.dll, SDL2_mixer.dll, Effects folder in the same location.

 ## To move the snake :